Michael Dunlop (footballer, born 1982)

-Michael John Dunlop (born 5 November 1982) is a Scottish footballer who is currently manager at Gartcairn.
+Michael Dunlop (born 5 November 1982) is a Scottish footballer who is manager of Gartcairn.
 Dunlop has previously played for Ayr United, Queen's Park, Dumbarton, Alloa Athletic, Brechin City, Stranraer, Albion Rovers, Stenhousemuir, Peterhead, Hurlford United and Rossvale.

 Career

 Dunlop, along with his younger brother Ross, signed for Scottish League Two side Stenhousemuir on 22 May 2017.
 The brothers had played together briefly at Queen's Park before the elder sibling moved on to Dumbarton (where he became captain after the sudden death of Gordon Lennon), then reunited for four seasons at Albion Rovers.